 Understanding space management and planning

 Before you can make use of a space usage strategy with a floor plan, of course, you need to understand what that strategy is and how it can work for you and your departments.
-Space Management and Planning is a part of Facility Management (FM), which is a professional field that covers everything having to do with the physical premises a business occupies.
+Space planning is a part of Facility Management (FM), which is a professional field that covers everything having to do with the physical premises a business occupies.

 Facilities Management includes not only office space usage but also industrial and manufacturing spaces, including factories, laboratories, loading docks, retail space, mailrooms, outdoor test facilities, and more.
 FM can also encompass physical assets such as technology, office supplies, furniture, and manufacturing equipment.